gitlabhq/gitlabhq/CONTRIBUTING.md

 1. Working and clean code that is commented where needed
 1. [Unit, integration, and system tests][testing] that pass on the CI server
 1. Performance/scalability implications have been considered, addressed, and tested
+1. Shared storage must not be required (support for object storage if needed)
 1. [Documented][doc-guidelines] in the `/doc` directory
 1. [Changelog entry added][changelog], if necessary
 1. Reviewed and any concerns are addressed